To install or upgrade to MySQL 5.5.31, be sure to read the special instructions at the end of this section.

 all installed RPMs, including the

-For more information about installing MySQL Cluster from RPMs, see NDB Cluster Installation and Upgrades.
+For more information about installing NDB Cluster from RPMs, see NDB Cluster Installation.

 For upgrades, if your installation was originally produced by installing multiple RPM packages, it is best to upgrade all the installed packages, not just some.
 For example, if you previously installed the server and client RPMs, do not upgrade just the server RPM.